-Gia DeJulio, P. Eng., LLM, is the Director, Regulatory Affairs at Enersource Hydro Mississauga Inc. Gia holds a Bachelor of Applied Science, Chemical Engineering discipline, from the University of Toronto, is a Professional Engineer, and recently obtained a Master of Laws in Energy and Infrastructure from Osgoode Hall Law School, York University.
-Gia’s career in the energy industry includes expertise in buying, selling, distributing, and regulating both natural gas and electricity.
+Gia DeJulio is the Director, Planning & Compliance, Conservation & Demand Management at Alectra Utilities.
+Gia holds a Bachelor of Applied Science, Chemical Engineering discipline, from the University of Toronto, is a Professional Engineer, and has a Master of Laws in Energy and Infrastructure from Osgoode Hall Law School, York University.
+Gia’s career in the energy industry includes expertise in buying, selling, distributing, regulating and conserving both natural gas and electricity.
 In her spare time, Gia likes to golf, follow current affairs, and mentor engineering students.

 Barbara Hume-Wright is the principle of the Herne Company Limited, a public sector management consulting company.
 For more than 30 years Barbara has worked within the public and not for profit sectors managing a wide range of portfolios which included a key role on the Toronto amalgamation team, working directly with the Chief Administrative Officer (CAO).
 Barbara also led an organizational revitalization of the Ontario Association of Police Services Boards.
 Barbara provides her board governance expertise to a number of clients with services including articles, training and board assessments.
 Barbara obtained her Chartered Directors (C. Dir) designation from the Directors’ College (a joint venture of McMaster University and the Conference Board of Canada) in 2009.

-Martha Beaumont is the CFO of Cystic Fibrosis Canada with a C.P.A.
-(Chartered Professional Accountant) designation.
+Martha Beaumont is a senior level financial executive with a Chartered Accountant background.
 She has extensive experience in the non-profit sector, specializing in directing the corporate finance function of a multiple-level organization in the health charity area.
 Martha holds a Bachelor of Arts, Honours Chartered Accountancy Studies Co-Operating Program from the University of Waterloo.
 She has previously served as Chair of DeafBlind Ontario Services and volunteers for many charitable organizations.